scholarsatwork/LuxaforAndSlack/Readme.md

 * Allow user to configure Luxafor USB device colors based on DnD status updates to a particular USER in Slack.

-  You will also have to setup a "Slack App" with access to your channel of choice.
+  You will have to setup a "Slack App" with access to your channel of choice.
   For Instructions on how to setup a "Slack App" go [here](https://api.slack.com/slack-apps)

-* NOTE: For the moment we are using a USER token and BOT Client ID and Client Secret.
+* NOTE: For the moment we are using a USER 'legacy token' and BOT Client ID and Client Secret.

-The BOT is a "Slack App" and the User Token is a "Legacy Token" (That will get depracated at some point)
+The BOT is a "Slack App" and the User Token is a "Legacy Token" (That may get depracated at some point)

 ## Contribute